jumphone/scRef/Reference/Non_Official/README.md

 # Non-Official Reference

-Reference non-officially collected by authors of scRef
+These references are non-officially collected by authors